http-pixelon/http-pixelon/README.md

 <ul>
 </div>

-I'm a Front-end web developer and UX/UI Designer.
-I have 2 years of experience in the field.
+> I'm a `Front-end web developer` and `UX/UI Designer.` I have 2 years of experience in the field.

-I love programming, it's a passion I've had since I was young, I've always enjoyed playing with code and seeing how things work.
-Programming allows me to create something from scratch and see my ideas come true.
+> *I love programming*, it's a passion I've had since I was young, I've always enjoyed playing with code and seeing how things work. _Programming_ allows me to create something from scratch and see my ideas come true.

 [![Typing
 SVG](https://readme-typing-svg.herokuapp.com?color=ba60ff&lines=Hi!+Meu+nome+é+Kauã.)](https://git.io/typing-svg)